Shiv-Nadar-University-SNU/gettingStartedWithGithubInSNU/README.md

-# Getting started with Github
+# Getting started with Githu

 ## Submission Procedure
 Read the following steps and guidelines properly for proper understanding of the basics of Github.
 It will help further while making project submission for Code Innovation Series.